HoangLa95/qualitedevs2/PSs/ps1.md

 5. Run `add`, `commit`, and `push` to synchronize your repositories.

-6. Add your supervisor to your project by following the instructions below.
+6. Add your instructor to your project by following the instructions below.
 - Click on **Manage** on the left, then select **Members**.

 ```{image} ../images/manage-members.png